 Take a tour of the cutting-edge Biology Digital Teaching Laboratories at Macquarie University.
 With state-of-the-art teaching systems and computerised microscopes our students benefit one of the finest learning environments.

-Operating since August 2004, the Seawater Facility supports academic research and undergraduate teaching in environmental and life sciences.
-Marine scientists at Macquarie and their collaborative partners to conduct controlled experiments and to temporarily house marine specimens use the facility.
+Operating since August 2004, relocated and rebuilt in 2015, the Seawater Facility supports academic research and undergraduate teaching in environmental and life sciences.
+The Facility allows marine scientists at Macquarie and their collaborative partners to conduct controlled experiments and to temporarily house marine specimens.

 Find out more about our Seawater Facility.